DuncanCragg/OnexOS/README-App.md

 You can build entire worlds:

  - create a pretty tree on a little hill
+ - replicate a link from your tree to your sister's leaf, repeated all over it
- - then multiply that up to a forest on a mountain by dropping hill and tree links all over
+ - then multiply that tree up to a forest on a mountain by dropping hill and tree links all over
+ - if your sister changes the leaf to red in autumn, all trees that use the leaf go red together
  - attach that mountain to the back of your city with just a link, and another link to get back again
+ - but have a signpost in the forest that also contains the city's link so you can save the walk and teleport there!
  - if a family member makes a fantasy village, they can share its link with the family in the chat room
  - then you can pin the village to the top of the mountain with its link and a link back